 Set a Good Example

-For all of the reasons listed, as well as the tons of other reasons it is good to save money, you probably want your child to save money, too.
+For all of the reasons listed, as well as the tons of other reasons it is good to save money, you probably want your children to learn to save money too.
 Even if you aren’t a parent, by saving money, you can set a good example for your nieces and nephews, or your friends and family.
 Like we said at the beginning of this article – more than half of folks do not have $400 to cover an emergency.
 By not allowing the unexpected to blindside you, you can set an example for those around you to follow.

 7 Quick Tips to Help You Start Saving Money

 Saving money sounds easy, right?
-You just spend less, and throw the excess in a special account, and call it a day.
+You just spend less, and throw the excess in a savings account, and call it a day.

 However, most people struggle to save money for one reason or another.
 We’re going to walk you through 7 tips to help you start saving money right away so that you can be financially healthier and hit your financial goals.